SLSC Sifting of proposed negatives

 25 February 2020

-The EU Withdrawal Act also provides that committees in each House should "sift" these proposed negative instruments, to determine if any put forward for the negative procedure contain material that would be more appropriate to the affirmative procedure (which requires a debate in each House).
-In the House of Lords, the sifting work will be done by the Secondary Legislation Scrutiny Committee (SLSC), building on its long-established work of scrutinising SIs subject to parliamentary procedure.
+The Acts also provide that committees in each House should "sift" these proposed negative instruments, to determine if any contain material that would be more appropriate to the affirmative procedure (which requires a debate in each House).
+In the House of Lords, the sifting work is done by the Secondary Legislation Scrutiny Committee (SLSC), as an extension of its general task of scrutinising all SIs subject to parliamentary procedure.

 - Secondary Legislation Scrutiny Committee: Terms of Reference